dgrfps/valorant/readme.md

 # VALORANT
-Undetected trigger using HSV color.
+Undetected external cheat using HSV color detection.
+Customizable via menu.
+- Panic key is 'Del', press it to exit the cheat.

+### IMPORTANT ###
+- Change the saturation if it starts missing too much.
+The default saturation is 15 - 80 (Min - Max)

-RCS Require arduino with usb/mouse signature
+Only the RCS Require arduino with usb/mouse signature

 # Issues
 Open issues only while getting errorsbugs, or when found something really necessary to open.